Combine PPTX Files with GroupDocs.Merger for Java: A Step‑By‑Step Guide

 Practical Applications

-- Educational Settings: Combine lecture slides from different instructors into a single presentation.
+1. Educational Settings: Merge lecture slides from multiple instructors into one cohesive course pack.

 Performance Considerations